The taste of homegrown vegetables from your own garden is so superior to store-bought. Here we provide some basics on how to grow your own.

-Where To Grow:
+Where To Grow?

-What To Grow:
+What To Grow?

-Next, decide what you want to grow and sketch it out on graph paper.
+Sketch it out on graph paper.
 Group the vegetable crops according to height to prevent one shading another.
 Plan to put the small-growing, quick-maturing ones together as well.
 Remember, some vegetables really like to sprawl like pumpkins and squash.
 Corn is another crop that requires a fair bit of space and can potentially shade other vegetables.

-How To Plant:
+How To Plant

 Vegetables won’t tolerate competition from weeds so keep the area weed-free.
 This can be done by laying down porous landscape fabric and/or a thick layer of mulch such as cedar mulch, pine needles, or bark chips between rows.
-If necessary, pull weeds by hand or gently cultivate with a how without disturbing shallow roots.
+If necessary, pull weeds by hand or gently cultivate with a hoe without disturbing shallow roots.
 Watering is also crucial to success.
 Never allow the soil to dry out completely.
 It should be moist at all times.
 Feel the surface with your hand for coolness or dig down 10 cm (4”) to see exactly how far water has penetrated.

 Selecting what tomato varieties you wish to grow depends on your preference for such things as sweetness, meatiness (as in Beefsteak types), and quickness to maturity.
 The early tomatoes ripen 8 to 10 weeks after planting while the later varieties ripen in about 12 weeks.
 Why not plant both to enjoy them longer?

-For all varieties insert a strong stake into the ground right beside the plant so you won’t damage the root system with insertion later.
-Or place a tomato cage over the whole plant.
+For all varieties, insert a strong stake into the ground right beside the plant so you won’t damage the root system with insertion later, or place a tomato cage over the whole plant.
 As the tomato grows larger, tie the main stem securely to the stake with velcro, rags or old pantyhose.
 Don’t use rope or a twist tie that can cut into tender plant tissue.